Demand for Blockchain Developers Continues to Expand

 What is consensus in distributed systems?

-What are the most well-known blockchain implementations?
+What are the most well-known implementations?

 The first widespread implementation was Bitcoin, created by Nakamoto and launched in January 2009.
 Since then, many different applications have received publicity.